-This year I plan to put in more effort to clear the clutter, and keep it that way.
+This year I plan to put in more effort to clear the clutter and keep it that way.
 Besides, it’s easier to keep things clean when you have less crap and randomness to worry about finding a place for.

-I read “The Life Changing Magic of Tidying up” before we hit the road in our RV and it helped tremendously when I had to figure out how to downsize from nearly 1800 square feet to less than 300.
-There’s a reason it’s still a number 1 best seller, and if you’re looking for more guidance on how to clear the clutter I highly recommend checking it out.
+I read “The Life-Changing Magic of Tidying up” before we hit the road in our RV and it helped tremendously when I had to figure out how to downsize from nearly 1800 square feet to less than 300.
+There’s a reason it’s still a number 1 bestseller, and if you’re looking for more guidance on how to clear the clutter I highly recommend checking it out.

 Meditation has changed my life.
 Seriously.

-While I dabbled in it here and there, I didn’t start mediating consistently until about 2 years ago.
+While I dabbled in it here and there, I didn’t start meditating consistently until about 2 years ago.
 Not only has it helped me navigate through emotions and challenging situations, but it’s helped me be still and find peace.
-Eric and I have also learned to be less re-active and better communicators through meditation.
+Eric and I have also learned to be less reactive and better communicators through meditation.
 Sure we still piss each other off at times (I did mention we live in less than 300 square feet, right?) but we both enjoy the benefits that come with meditation.

 There’s no wrong way to meditate and no set amount of time you need to practice.
 I think it’s important to make time for ourselves, and meditation is exactly that.

 If you’ve never meditated, don’t let that stop you from giving it a try.
 Spending 1-2 minutes slowly breathing in and out before you get out of bed, or while you sit at your desk can bring on the benefits.
 I’ll often do this while I stand in line at the grocery store.
-No need stressing about how long the line may or may not be taking, instead I see it as the perfect opportunity to slow down and be present.
+No need to stress about how long the line may or may not be taking, instead I see it as the perfect opportunity to slow down and be present.

 You can sit, lay down, or walk as you meditate and can do it in silence or listen to a guided meditation.
 There are tons of styles so if one method isn’t working for you, don’t be afraid to try something else.
 Besides, it can take practice to sit still and some days will be easier than others.
 Just keep at it and pretty soon you’ll realize all that crap you need to get to, can wait.
 Make time for yourself first, even if it’s just a few minutes.